top of page

 Treasurer

-Cindy is a wholesale and retail business owner who has lived and worked in Cape May for almost fifty years.
-She enjoys travel, reading, and the outdoors, and shares her Cold Spring home with husband Bill and a friendly group of feline and canine family members.
+Cindy is a wholesale and retail business owner who has been living and working in Cape May for over 50 years.
+She enjoys travel, reading, spending her free time outdoors, and sharing her Cold Spring home with a friendly group of adopted feline and canine family members.

 Thank you to our community supporters!